BitJetKit/Multi-Thread-Monte-Carlo-Archimedes-Pi/README.md

 # Multi-Thread-Monte-Carlo-Pi
-This app uses the Monte Carlo method for finding Pi multi-threading to find Pi.
+This app uses the Monte Carlo method for finding Pi using multi-threading.